chimpler/pyredispg/README.md

 hscan				| :x:
 zscan				| :x:

-Improve `command` to return only commands implemented in redis wrapper.
+* Improve `command` to return only commands implemented in redis wrapper.
+* Use SQL migration tool